• Skip to primary navigation

 How to avoid Pumpkin Pie from cracks?

-Overbaking Pumpkin Pie will create cracks.
+Over-baking Pumpkin Pie will create cracks.
 It’s the same concept as cheesecake.
 You have to keep an eye after halfway through done baking.
 The edges will puff as that area cooks faster than the center.

 The pie is continuing to bake even after you take it out of the oven.
 Give it ATLEAST 1 HOUR to cool down before you slice.

-The end result will be melting in mouth perfectly baked Pumpkin Pie.
+The end result will be melting in the mouth perfectly baked Pumpkin Pie.
 The tiny cracks on the edges will settle down too.

 Top view of the sliced Pie